rroberto22/esp8266/README.md

 # esp8266
-Some code examples for esp8266
+Some code examples for esp8266 for reading sensors.